 Essential Travel Permit Required For Travel From 14 Jan 2021

-In order to help protect yourself and others on your journey, you will need to wear a suitable* protective face mask for boarding at the gate and throughout your flight with us.
+In order to help protect yourself and others on your journey, you will need to wear a suitable* protective face mask throughout your journey, in the terminal building, for boarding at the gate and throughout your flight with us.
 This is mandatory on all Aurigny flights and you will not be permitted to board if you arrive at the gate without one.
-You will also be required to wear a mask to enter and travel through the airport terminal at your departure and arrival airport.
-There are 2 exceptions:

 Is anyone exempt from wearing a mask?

 Only the following are exempt from wearing a face mask as described above: